samueltheuri/printf/README.md

 printf
 _printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that main School cohort 3 students have learned since starting the program on May 1, 2017.
+This project is an application of the C programming knowledge that the ALX  cohort 9  students have learned since starting the program in september, 2022.This project is a team projectaythored by Samueltheuri and larsensong.

 Prototype: int _printf(const char *, ...);